11 Scenic American Road Trips to Take This Spring

 Nearing the southernmost end of New Jersey, you’ll reach Wildwood with Adventure Pier, 1950’s style motels, diners, and retro-style entertainment.
 Just a bit further, but seemingly a world away, Cape May offers Victorian-style homes, quaint cottages, boutiques, galleries, and history dating back to the 1600’s.
 Walk among its historic buildings and spend a night in one of its inns or bed & breakfasts before returning to New York or continuing south.

 After the music, parades, nightlife, restaurants, fun, and beignets of New Orleans, think about a road trip to Louisiana’s capital.
 It’s only about 110 miles, but with so much history and beauty along the way, you should plan on making it a full day trip.
 Take I-10 west out of town, and after about an hour, you’ll reach your first suggested stop, Destrehan Plantation, said to be the oldest plantation house in the area.
 Visit for a tour and a lesson in our nation’s history.

 Continue on scenic LA-18, and stop along the way at cemeteries, churches, and picturesque places that catch your eye.
 Cross the river at Route 70 after White Hall and take the I-10 north for about an hour to Baton Rouge.
-Enjoy some time in the city, and perhaps spend the night after your long day of driving and touring antebellum plantations.
+Enjoy some time in the city, and perhaps spend the night after your long day of driving.
 For a faster return, take I-10 east, or continue west on I-10 to Lafayette, Lake Charles, and beyond.